S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 _Delegate responsibility for putting together a proposal, to 2-3 people (tuners)._

 **Tuners** are individuals chosen by the group.
 Their task is to consider all the information and ideas the group has collected and to prepare a proposal for how to respond to the driver.
-They can choose one or more of the ideas, synthesize them and/or come up with new ones, based on all the information gathered in the process.
+They can choose one or more of the ideas, synthesize them or come up with new ones, based on all the information gathered in the process.
 When choosing Tuners, consider expertise, outside view, and inspiration.

 **Facilitator says**: _We need to choose tuners_.
 Then asks in this order: